Skip to main content

 UseSystemBrowserToAuthenticateSalesforceUse system browser instead of embedded during interactive logintrue

-Use your own Connected App
+Use your own Connected App for Interactive sign-in

 info